Photo courtesy of Dr. Ashan Geeganage

 Location

-Go on the road leading to Sigiriya from Inamaluwa (on Dambulla – Habarana Road). the stupa is about 1 km before the Sigiriya on the right hand side about 50 meters in to the jungle.
+To reach the stupa, take the road from Inamaluwa to Sigiriya (on the Dambulla–Habarana Road).
+The stupa is located approximately 1 km before Sigiriya, on the right-hand side, about 50 meters into the jungle.

 Also See